IRIBHM-computational-groups/atc-ptc-stratification/README.md

 # System requirements
 ## OS requirements
 The containers were created and the analyses were run on Ubuntu 20.04 LTS.
-Systems that can run apptainer are required.
-See https://apptainer.org/docs/admin/main/installation.html#installation-on-windows-or-mac
+Systems that can run apptainer are recommended.
+Alternatively, systems that can run R 4.1.0 will suffice.
+For Apptainer compatible systems, see https://apptainer.org/docs/admin/main/installation.html#installation-on-windows-or-mac
 ## Software dependencies
-This code was run in R4.1.0 running in an apptainer container.
+This code was run in R4.1.0, with the list of packages provided below installed.

-The apptainer version was 1.0.2
+The R session was running in apptainer version 1.0.2.
 ## R packages required
 * Seurat
 * ggplot2